Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 Let's plant the American flag in my big toe.

-Because uh a society that cannot manage, that is now reduced to Michelle Obama uh lecturing Americans on their diets, uh a society that cannot uh control its own diet, cannot control its own health care arrangements, cannot make provision for accommodation, cannot make provision for transportation.
+Because a society that cannot manage, that is now reduced to Michelle Obama lecturing Americans on their diets, a society that cannot control its own diet, cannot control its own health care arrangements, cannot make provision for accommodation, cannot make provision for transportation, that is a society by definition that has so debauched its human capital that government now has to control every aspect of life.

-It's not a man on the moon moment.
+It's not a man-on-the-moon moment.

-We don't need, we don't need a Sputnik moment.
+We don't need a Sputnik moment.

-We need a main street moment.
+We need a Main Street moment.

-Uh we need a small farm moment.
+We need a small farm moment.

-Uh we need a uh we need a homestead moment.
+We need a homestead moment.

 And that is very different.